Subscribe To My Newsletter

 • Persecutors get to feel powerful and in control

-But the long-term cost is that we perpetuate dysfunctional social dynamics and miss out on the chance to create healthy relationships and sustained positive change in our organizations and our lives.
+We miss out on the chance to create healthy relationships and sustained positive change in our organizations and our lives.

 We keep wasting our energy reacting to the drama, instead of truly solving the problems.